 Don’t Waste Your Money Hiring a Magician!

-Believe it or not, I give this advice to probably more than half of the people I speak with about events.
+Yes, don’t waste money hiring a magician!
+Believe it or not, I give this advice to probably more than half of the people I speak with about event entertainment ideas.
 So why would I say that?

 When people find out I’m a magician, 99% of the time, I get two reactions.
-I either get, “That’s really cool!” or I get, “Oh” followed by a look of disappointment.
-I can immediately determine that this person attended an event with a subpar magician, or a good magician was hired for an event that shouldn’t have had a magician.
-Yes, there are events that fall into that category.
+I either get, “That’s really cool!” or I get, “Oh” followed by a look that says, “Don’t even think about showing me a trick.”
+When I get the latter, I can almost guarantee that the person attended an event with a subpar magician, or a good magician was hired for an event that shouldn’t have had a magician (Yes, there are events that fall into that category).

 1. Does a magician suit my event?

 I spoke to a lady the other day who asked me if a magician was a good choice for 3 year olds.
-The answer is a resounding “no.” I reminded her that magic is a twist on reality.
+The answer is a resounding “NO!”
+Remember, magic is essentially a twist on reality.
 At age 3, kids are still learning what reality is.
-In other words, you can’t show a rope trick to someone who hasn’t learned to tie their own shoes.
+In other words, you can’t show a rope trick to someone who doesn’t know how to tie their own shoes.

-Keep in mind that a professional is going to be able to make these suggestions for you.
+Keep in mind that a professional is going to be able to tell you this and possibly make suggestions for you.
 I far more respect the entertainer that will not accept a job because he either feels he’s not qualified or it’s not the right event for that type of entertainment.
 That brings me to the next tip.

 2. Do I have the budget for a good magician?